 Research Focus Areas

-Roadway Safety Institute research focuses on reducing the high risks faced by pedestrians and bicyclists using our transportation network through approaches that target all aspects of the journey—from better planning for routes and facilities to developing technologies and countermeasures for preventing crashes.
+Roadway Safety Institute research focused on reducing the high risks faced by pedestrians and bicyclists using our transportation network through approaches that target all aspects of the journey—from better planning for routes and facilities to developing technologies and countermeasures for preventing crashes.

 More than 200 people lose their lives at railroad crossings in the United States each year.
 Railroad incidents involving hazardous material also pose significant threats to safety, public health, and the environment.
-The Roadway Safety Institute is conducting research aimed at improving the safety of railroad grade crossings and their surroundings.
+The Roadway Safety Institute conducted research aimed at improving the safety of railroad grade crossings and their surroundings.